p-senichenkov/Desbordante/src/tests/benchmark/README.md

 previous run on its own (see methods `EmplaceResult` and `GetPrevResults`) and returns `true` if time is good, and `false` otherwise.

-`BenchmarkController` does no work now, except for calling you test.
+`BenchmarkController` does no work now, except for calling your test.

 You shouldn't use this way, until you really know what you're doing.